 Conduct the search

 When it comes to finding qualified candidates, the possibilities are endless.
-You can use sites that match entrepreneurs and technical talent (e.g. Founder2be or CoFoundersLab) or leverage your LinkedIn network.
+You can use sites that match entrepreneurs and technical talent such as CoFoundersLab or leverage your LinkedIn network.
 But you should also get out there and meet people through community events, hackathons, startup weekends, industry conferences, etc.

 There’s a lot to consider when evaluating candidates.
 Are they a good fit in terms of work ethic, vision, and commitment?
 Do you trust them?
 How strong are their technical skills?
 Hiring a recruiter can help you sort it all out, but can also be cost-prohibitive.
 Instead, find a technical advisor — someone with the right experience who is willing to work for a small piece of equity — to help with initial interviews and make recommendations.